solana-labs/solana/book/src/interchain-transaction-verification.md

-# Interchain Transaction Verification Program
+# Inter-chain Transaction Verification Program

 ## Problem

-Interchain applications are not new to the digital asset ecosystem; in fact, even the smaller centralized exchanges still categorically dwarf all single chain dapps put together in terms of users and volume.
+Inter-chain applications are not new to the digital asset ecosystem; in fact, even the smaller centralized exchanges still categorically dwarf all single chain dapps put together in terms of users and volume.
 They command massive valuations and have spent years effectively optimizing their core products for a broad range of